 Now you know the problem.
 What can you do about it?

-- Find out what your personal motives and desires are by taking an assessment.
-Make sure it’s a good one.
+- Find out what your personal motives and desires are by taking a self-assessment.
+Make sure it's a good one.

 - Do some reflection and identify what you think your basic nature is.
 For example, are you a numbers cruncher, do you like to build things, do you like to compete and win, do you like autonomy, do you like to be sedentary etc.?